dhelms1/dhelms1/README.md

-## Hi there, I'm Derek 👋
+## Hi there, I'm Derek

 ### I'm currently a student at Chico State:

 - I'm majoring in Mathmatics (Statistics) with a minor in Computer Science.
-- I work at the Center for Healthy Community (CHC) as a Community Health Assistant performing data analytics
+- I work at the Center for Healthy Community (CHC) as a Community Health Assistant performing data analytics.
 - My main interest include applications of machine learning in the field of public health.